Names have been changed to protect privacy.—Ed.

 I reeled with a helpless rage.
 Conditioned to control my anger, I experienced it not as an energy but as a sort of anesthetizing force.

 Each patient met with a psychiatrist four times a week.
 Mine, Dr. S., wore colorful ties and had salt-and-pepper hair draped across his forehead.
 He gave me worksheets with faces meant to represent emotions, which he described as fleeting mental states hardwired into us.
 I listened with rapt attention.
-Having a conservation with an adult male who didn’t dismiss my feelings made all the bingeing and purging almost worth it.
+Having a conversation with an adult male who didn’t dismiss my feelings made all the bingeing and purging almost worth it.

 After my parents’ divorce, my father had relocated to Alaska, a place whose landscape I could conjure more easily than I could the man himself.
 No one who knows my father would call him an emotionally available person, but as a child I’d blamed his indifference on myself, as though I, his only daughter, were the cause of it.
 So when Dr. S. asked, “How do you feel?”
 I made him repeat it so I could revel in the experience of having a man listen to me.